Which states could have abortion on the ballot in 2024?

 MARYLAND

-Voters also will be asked this year to enshrine the right to abortion in Maryland’s constitution.
-The state already protects the right to abortion under state law and Democrats outnumber Republicans 2-1.
+Maryland voters also will be asked this year to enshrine the right to abortion in the state’s constitution.
+The state already protects the right to abortion under state law, and Democrats outnumber Republicans 2-1.
 Abortion is allowed in Maryland until viability.

 NEVADA